Visit the most magnificent cities of the

 accommodation and long road journeys.

-and requires a good level of fitness as there is
+drives and requires a good level of fitness as

-walking over rough terrain and up high steps.
+there is walking over rough terrain and up some

 Diana Driscoll read